juanmescobedo/hugo-webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Political scientist with demonstrated experience in academia and NGOs.
-Skilled in text mining, statistical analysis, data management, and data visualization.
+Senior Analytics Engineer with demonstrated experience in academia, NGOs and fintech.
+Skilled in data pipelines, statistical analysis, data management, and data visualization.
 Strong professional with a Bachelor's degree in Political Science and International Relations from CIDE and a technical degree in Information Technology from IPN.

-I am interested in applying data science to solve specific problems, whether public or business.
+I am interested in applying data engineering to solve problems, whether public or business.
 I am constantly seeking challenges as I love to learn.
 Also, I know how to handle stress, so I am comfortable working under pressure.
 I always take care of rigor and attention to detail.
 Passionate about social sciences and technology, I consider myself a multidisciplinary and interesting profile.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.